 Both NEPA and CEQA encourage the preparation of combined environmental planning documents.
-This document is a EIR but has been prepared so that it is compliant with both CEQA and NEPA requirements and to remain consistent with previous documents.
-As noted above, NEPA and CEQA have similar purposes and thus use generally similar concepts and terminologies.
+This document is a joint EIS/R. As noted above, NEPA and CEQA have similar purposes and thus use generally similar concepts and terminologies.
 In some cases, different terms are used to convey the same meaning.
-This EIR primarily uses CEQA terminology; however, many NEPA terms are also used.
+This joint EIS/R primarily uses CEQA terminology; however, many NEPA terms are also used.